 The pass grade is 6.
 Students can take the same exam three times without having to pay for it.
 The following exam sittings are payable.

-Institution’s international (EU and non-EU) strategy
+- Institution’s international (EU and non-EU) strategy

 1) strengthening the scope of international education and training,

 2) the integration of foreign higher education teachers and students in teaching and research

 4) strengthening interdisciplinary education and training, and